 - Aspen shavings - Kiln-dried pine shavings (must be kiln-dried) - Kiln-dried pine pellets NO cedar or mixed wood shavings!
 If it does not specifically say "kiln-dried pine" or "aspen," do not buy it.

-- Yesterday's News: Cat Litter - Carefresh (non-scented and non-dyed) - Critter Care - Back2Nature - Shredded news paper (no harsh dyes or waxy paper) Ensure any paper bedding you are purchasing is free of scents, dyes, baking soda, or any chemical additives.
+- Yesterday's News: Cat Litter - Carefresh (non-scented and non-dyed) - Critter Care - Back2Nature Ensure any paper bedding you are purchasing is free of scents, dyes, baking soda, or any chemical additives.
 These can be irritating to rats' lungs, and may cause respiratory issues.

 Many people like to line their cages with fleece.
-If this is done, there will need to be an added absorbent layer underneath, such as a few layers of newspaper.
-A plus side with fleece, all sorts of cut patterns and themes can be found, making the cage more pleasing to look at.
-In addition to fleece, most owners add in litter boxes.
+If this is done, there will need to be an added absorbent layer underneath, such as a few layers of newspaper or custom liners.
+A plus side with fleece, all sorts of cute patterns and themes can be found, making the cage more pleasing to look at.
+If you decide to use fleece, your ratties will need to be litter trained.
+Fleece alone, even with the absorbent layer, does not absorb ammonia enough.
+This can cause respiratory infections.
 Rats are easily litter trained, which keeps the cage even cleaner.
 Any of the bedding options above can be used inside the litter boxes.
 For more info on litter training, go here.
 Videos can also be found on YouTube if you are more of a visual learner.

 I make and sell many different, customizable fleece accessories if you are interested in those.
 There is also a page dedicated to DIY toys/accessories, and a few that can be bought at the store.
 If you find some, please ask if they are safe before purchasing.
 Many times, toys and treats are advertised as safe, but they are actually harmful to ratties.